 Resource allocation is one of the most important practical applications of optimization techniques.

 Researchers almost never have the luxury of collecting all the data we want.
-To get the most out of a limited research budget, we collect just enough data to answer our questions, and no more.
 A bookstore owner can’t afford to keep one copy of every book in print on hand.
 A car dealership can’t afford to keep an example of every make, model, color, and options package on the lot; they stock the most popular models, and enough different options combinations so they can show customers what is available by special order.
 Fast food restaurants pre-cook the most popular items on their menu so that customers can get instant service — but they run the risk of having to throw out cold stale food if nobody orders a Whopper for an hour.
 How do you balance the benefit of faster service against the risk of waste?

 You create a mathematical model which idealizes your problem.
 In the case of the fast-food restaurant, we need to—